microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/v1.0/docs/New-MgAgreement.md

     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Frequency <TimeSpan?>]`: Represents the frequency at which the terms will expire, after its first expiration as set in startDateTime.
 The value is represented in ISO 8601 format for durations.
 For example, PT1M represents a time period of one month.
     - `[StartDateTime <DateTime?>]`: The DateTime when the agreement is set to expire for all users.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
-  - `[UserReacceptRequiredFrequency <TimeSpan?>]`: The duration after which the user must reaccept the terms of use.
+  - `[UserReacceptRequiredFrequency <TimeSpan?>]`: The duration after which the user must re-accept the terms of use.
 The value is represented in ISO 8601 format for durations.
 Supports $filter (eq).

 `FILE <IMicrosoftGraphAgreementFile>`: agreementFile
   - `[(Any) <Object>]`: This indicates any property can be added to this object.